 With every email the scammers are claiming to represent businesses that actually exist but using fake names and personal information.
-In the latest case the criminals claimed to represent a business consultation firm in Cypress.
+In the latest case the criminals claimed to represent Cypress, a business consultation firm.
 The email accurately described the company’s focus and had a link to the company’s actual website.
-The checks used in the scam were delivered by UPS and in earlier cases, by FedEx.
+The checks used in the scam were delivered by UPS and in earlier cases by FedEx.

 “They identify themselves,” Chambers said. “‘My name is Richard Fryer.
 Here’s my address and my phone number,’ and they really come off as totally legit.”

-The scam emails offer students a job as a distributor between the company, buyers and distributors throughout the area.
-They tell students they can make up to 10 percent of the money they distribute a week for simply moving money around.
+The emails offer a position as a distributor between the company, buyers and other distributors throughout the area.
+They tell students they can make up to 10 percent of the money they move in a week.

 The perpetrators sent the victim forged personal checks of an actual 86-year-old woman living in Stillwell, Kan.

 The student realized the unusual nature of a personal check being delivered by a business upon receiving his second check.
 Details following the student’s transfer are hard to track because the money was sent overseas, said Signorino.

 This is the third wave of reports DPSEP has received concerning fraudulent emails offering fake jobs.
 The most recent started on Oct.
 4 and seemed to focus on international students.